Compsogbrickus/comp_player_statues/README.md

 **Gibbsly** - Simple UUID Converter library, which is found at <https://github.com/gibbsly/gu>

-**Additional Credits** - Inspiration from various player models/statues datapacks, notably one by MelonBP.
+**Additional Credits** - Inspiration from various datapacks, notably a player models/statues datapack by MelonBP, and D.I.E.S. by RockNRed.